Parole Hearing Notification

-I Did Not Receive Notice of a Parole Hearing Notification
+I Did Not Receive Notice

 Individuals who did not receive notice of an upcoming parole suitability hearing may participate in the hearing process by completing a Request for Victims Notification to receive notice of future parole suitability hearings.
 The Office of Victim & Survivor Rights & Services is available to assist victims in registering to receive notice of future hearings and to provide information on how to submit a written statement to be read into the record at the current scheduled hearing.
 Victims and their representatives may also attend the current scheduled hearing to observe, participate, and give a statement if there is a reasonable amount of time to make those arrangements with the facility.
 Please contact the Office of Victim & Survivor Rights & Services for more information.